AUTplayed/ldf/README.md

 Tired of giant frameworks like Angular?

+Trying to avoid complicated stuff like MVC, Typescript or JSX and just want to create a website in good old plain JS HTML CSS?

 Want to make a small website feel 100x better because it's a Single-Page Application?

 Then this is the framework for you!